chrisathook/display-standard-previewer/README.md

 ### build-dist

 Runs *build* then compiles all the source into /_dist with minification.
+If there is a static backup jpg in the root folder, that image will be renamed to the root folder name automatically.
+Images in */images* and */_toSprite* are not affected.

 ### bundle